 Registration Process & Dues:

 All Instructor Candidates must be a current member of the ACA prior to the start of the course.
 Any membership type is valid, except the 6 month Introductory Membership.

 If an individual is registering with the ACA for the first time with the sole purpose of taking an upcoming IDW, ICE or ICW, they can register online as an Instructor Candidate (which has all the benefits of a regular ACA membership).

 Upon successful completion of an ICE or ICW, the new Instructor must then pay their SEIC dues.
 This can either be given to the Instructor Trainer to submit with the course paperwork or done online afterwards (SEIC Dues are available in our eStore).

-Once the ACA office has received the course paperwork and dues are current, all Instructor Candidates who have successfully certified, will have their membership status transferred to Instructor in the ACA database and receive their card and certificate.
+Once the ACA office has received the course paperwork and dues are current, all Instructor Candidates who have successfully certified, will have their membership status transferred to Instructor in the ACA database and receive their certification card.